-The gender sensitivity and sexual harassment workshops offered through the Men’s Resource Center help organizations and individuals learn to appreciate and respect gender differences through education, compassion, and anger management.
+The gender sensitivity and sexual harassment workshops offered through the Men’s Resource Center help organizations and individuals learn to appreciate and respect gender differences through education, compassion, conflict resolution, behavioral management strategies.

 Why do we need a gender sensitivity and sexual harassment workshop?

 Before World War II, the United States had a divided workplace.
 For the most part women stayed at home or had one of three professions: nurse, secretary, or teacher.
 Today, men and women work in teams and often share power.
 While these changes bode well for women and the workplace, gender socialization often lags behind.